sophacles/todo-scripts/README.md

 The `get_todo_env` function will return the requested value from the relevant todo.cfg.
 It uses the module level variable `CONFIG_FILE` to determine where the todo.cfg lives, defaulting to `~/.todo.cfg`.

+## Things to do etc
+* Figure out how to properly handle deleted checklist configs. (perhaps inactive... or somethign)